DUI Checkpoints Near Me – Police Checkpoints Near Me

 West Virginia has about two dozen towns with populations of 40,000 or more.
 Although not as often as DUI checkpoints are set up in Morgantown WV following West Virginia University football game or other sporting events, Charleston DUI checkpoints also occur regularly, and are usually manned by the City of Charleston Police Department – Special Enforcement Unit.

 WV DUI checkpoints are legal in West Virginia, for two reasons.
 First is your protection under the United States Constitution, through the 4th Amendment protections against illegal searches and seizures, warrantless arrests (i.e., use of blue lights to pull you over, without an articulable suspicion of a traffic violation or vehicle equipment violation, to justify a pullover).

 Our U.S. Supreme Court ruled in the Michigan Department of State Police v.
 Sitz case from 1990, that sobriety checkpoints are illegal UNLESS the law enforcement agency has put in place some “controls” to assure minimum impact on the driving public, and that these police checkpoints are only implemented by supervisory officers under non-discriminatory policies and procedures.

 The second barrier to DUI checkpoints would be a state constitutional or statutory provision that banned warrantless traffic stops, like sobriety checkpoints.
-About a dozen states (e.g., New Hampshire, Texas, Massachusetts, Louisiana) have these more protective laws, and do NOT allow DUI checkpoint stops, like those being set up by police in WV.
+About a dozen states (e.g., New Hampshire, Texas, Massachusetts, Louisiana) have these more protective laws, and do NOT allow DUI checkpoint stops, like those the police post in WV.
 No provision in the WV Code or Constitution prevents West Virginia police from following the same rules as established by the U.S. Supreme Court in Sitz.